 About the author

 Elmer is the founder of SlayTrolls.
-He is a solo developer, marketing consultant, entrepreneur and advocate for safer online spaces.
+He is a solo developer, entrepreneur and advocate for safer online spaces.
 Outside of work he loves freediving and goofing around with his wife and two kids.

 A step-by-step breakdown of how coordinated troll attacks unfold — the reaction wave, the comment flood, and the screenshot amplification cycle that puts your page at risk.